jspecify/jspecify/docs/docs/spec.md

 >
 > Therefore, `String UNION_NULL` is a subtype of `String NO_CHANGE`.
 >
-> Yes, it's pretty terrible for something called "subtyping" not to be reflexive
+> Yes, it is pretty terrible for something called "subtyping" not to be reflexive
 > or transitive.
 A more accurate name for this concept would be "consistent," a
 > term used in gradual typing.
 However, we use "subtyping" anyway.
 In our
 > defense, we need to name multiple concepts, including not just subtyping but
 > also the [same-type] relation and [containment].
 If we were to coin a new term
 > for each, tool authors would need to mentally map between those terms and the
 > analogous Java terms.
 (Still, yes: Feel free to read terms like "subtyping" as
-> if they hvae scare quotes around them.)
+> if they have scare quotes around them.)
 >
 > Subtyping does end up being transitive when the relation is required to hold
 > in all worlds.
 And it does end up being reflexive when the relation is
 > required to hold only in [some world].
-We don't state those properties as
+We do not state those properties as
 > rules for two reasons: First, they arise naturally from the definitions.
-> Second, we don't want to suggest that subtyping is reflexive and transitive
+> Second, we do not want to suggest that subtyping is reflexive and transitive
 > under both versions of the rule.

 Contrast this with our [nullness-delegating subtyping] rules and [containment]